-Allow me to clarify.
 When it comes to housing, there is good news and bad news about the HST.
-The good news is that if you are buying a re-sale home, you will not (I repeat, NOT) pay HST on the purchase price of the home.
+The good news is that if you are buying a re-sale home, you will NOT pay HST on the purchase price of the home.
 On the other hand, if you are buying a newly constructed home, HST will apply.